 “It was very hard.
 The orphans were scattered in many places.
 They’d lost everything.
 I saw so many children who were homeless and had no family.
 It was years ago, but remembering it all now brings back how difficult it was at the time.”

 Temporary boarding houses had been hurriedly set up to take in orphans and those who had lost their homes and family.
-Marlina visited these houses to do an assessment of their condition and needs.
+Marlina visited these houses to do an assessment of their condition and needs (see what makes our Orphan Sponsorship Program).
 It was overwhelming for her to see that so many people still needed help.
 “They could sleep and eat there, but there was no schooling at that time,” she said.

 “One room, designed for eight to 10 orphans, would be occupied by between 30 and 45 children with very limited bedding.”
 She worked with children orphaned by either the tsunami or the conflict that had lasted 30 years preceding that.
 In a month, she assessed 300 children, later placing them with extended family, and funding their basic needs and education through Islamic Relief’s one-to-one orphan sponsorship program.